Introduction

 }

-The compiler can completely eliminate the write to *y
+The compiler can completely eliminate the write to *y by

-is never read after it’s written.
+reasoning that *y is never read after it’s written.
 The

 compiler concludes that as a result, the write cannot possibly